Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Freely falling nanosphere in the presence of decoherence.

 \subsubsection{Tests of macrorealism}

-Whenever the magnitude of exotic decoherence is at least comparable to that of environmental decoherence, a crucial test of macrorealist models becomes possible, in principle, provided these models lead to a measurable difference in the spread of the wave function (which, in the following, we conservatively\footnote{Nanometer accuracy has been reported in \cite{fionax}.} take to be at least 5 nm).
-In figure \ref{fig4}, we plotted the spread of the wave function of the centre of mass for nanospheres with a 100 nm radius, after a free fall of 300s, for two different initial spreads, in the presence (upper curve) and absence (lower curve) of strong exotic decoherence.
-Obviously, the influence of exotic decoherence is measurable when $\gamma$ is strong enough (of the order of 10$^{18}$ and more), which establishes that our experimental proposal can unambiguously reveal the hypothetical presence of exotic decoherence in the case of the CSL or QG models ({ compared to the DP and GRW parameter values plotted in table 2, these can be qualified as ``strong'' SSL models}).
+Whenever the magnitude of exotic decoherence is at least comparable to that of environmental decoherence, a crucial test of macrorealist models becomes possible, in principle, provided these models lead to a measurable difference in the spread of the wave function (which, in the following, we take to be at least 5 nm -- $\textrm{nm}$ accuracy has been reported in \cite{fionax}).
+In figure \ref{fig1}, we plotted the spread of the wave function of the centre of mass for nanospheres with a 100 nm radius, after a free fall of 300 s, for two different initial spreads, in the presence (upper curve) and absence (lower curve) of strong exotic decoherence.
+Obviously, the influence of exotic decoherence is easily measurable when $\gamma$ is strong enough (of the order of 10$^{18}$ and more), which establishes that our experimental proposal can unambiguously reveal the hypothetical presence of exotic decoherence in the case of the CSL or QG models ({compared to the DP and GRW parameter values plotted in Table \ref{Table2}, these can be qualified as ``strong'' SSL models}).

 As has been noted in \cite{Romero}, SL models invoking self-gravitation and/or fluctuations of the spacetime metric are a lot weaker than the CSL and QG gravity models.
-If the experiment we propose is realized in an environment prepared at a temperature of 16 K, in extreme vacuum conditions, exotic decoherence as predicted in the DP model \cite{Romero,diosi87,diosi,penrose} would be stronger than the non-exotic decoherence due to the environment whenever the radius of the nanosphere is of the order of 100 nm.
-Therefore its presence is in principle measurable.
-We shall come back to this point in section \ref{num} which is devoted to the numerical results.
+If the experiment we propose is realized in an environment prepared at a temperature of 16 K, in extreme vacuum conditions, with a sufficiently cold nanosphere, exotic decoherence as predicted in the DP model \cite{Romero,diosi87,diosi,penrose} would be stronger than the non-exotic decoherence due to the environment whenever the radius of the nanosphere is of the order of 100 nm.
+Its presence is therefore, in principle, measurable.
+We shall come back to this point in section \ref{num} which is devoted to the numerical results, and also in section \ref{disc} where we discuss the experimental constraints.